 -

-Form small stuffing dumplings about 3 cm in diameter with your hands.
+Form small balls of stuffing about 3 cm in diameter with your hands.
 If the stuffing is too dry, you can add a tablespoon of water.

 -

-Dip each dumpling in the water and then in rice flour.
-Do the second time to coat them well.
+Dip each ball in water and then in rice flour.
+Do this a second time to coat them well.

 -